What is whey protein and where does it come from?

 Can You Use Whey Protein During Pregnancy and Breastfeeding?

 There is a lack of scientific evidence on the use of whey protein during pregnancy or breastfeeding.
 Only approved sources of whey protein should be used in infant formulas.
 Allergic reactions have been reported with exposure to whey protein, including diarrhoea, failure to thrive, infant colic, and rash.

-Youth Elixir Marine Beauty Collagen is pure and natural enough to be used during pregnancy and breastfeeding, due to the fact it is a 100% chemical free wholefood.
+Edible Earth GLOW Youth Elixir is pure and natural enough to be used during pregnancy and breastfeeding, due to the fact it is a 100% chemical free wholefood.

 What is collagen protein?

 Another popular form of protein powder is collagen protein.
 Collagen is naturally found in bone broth.
 Collagen protein powder is derived from beef hide, ligaments, bones, or fish skin and/or scales, or pork bones, ligaments.
 It contains 19 amino acids.
 Collagen is the key structural protein that ensures the cohesion, elasticity, and regeneration of all of our connective tissues; its the essential glue holding our bodies together.
 The peptides in marine collagen, when digested, are quickly drawn to cells called fibroblasts that synthesize collagen in the human body.
 New collagen fibers grow in both density and diameter, potentially improving the strength, elasticity, and moisture of the skin.

 What is the difference between whey and collagen?